poseidon-framework/poseidon-framework.github.io/qjanno.md

 '--------'----------'-------------------'
 ```

-We can often not simply use the file names as table names, because SQLite has strict requirements for the structure of names.
-File names or relative paths are often invalid table names and need to be replaced with a tidy string SQLite accepts.
-Usually these artifically generated names are irrelevant from a user perspective -- except a query involves multiple files, e.g. in a `JOIN` operation.
-See below for an example where this is required.
+This summary also includes the artificial, structurally cleaned table names assigned by `qjanno` before writing to the SQLite database.
+Often we can not simply use the file names as table names, because SQLite has strict naming requirements.
+File names or relative paths are generally invalid as table names and need to be replaced with a tidy string.
+These artificially generated names are mostly irrelevant from a user perspective -- except a query involves multiple files, e.g. in a `JOIN` operation.
+See below for an example.

 ### Query examples

 The following examples show some of the functionality of the SQLite query language available through qjanno.
-See the [SQLite syntax documention](https://www.sqlite.org/lang.html) for more details.
+See the [SQLite syntax documentation](https://www.sqlite.org/lang.html) for more details.

-**Subsetting with `WHERE`**
+**Sub-setting with `WHERE`**

-Get all individuals in these two packages where UDG is set to 'minus'.
+Get all individuals (rows) in two Poseidon packages where UDG is set to 'minus'.

 ```
 $ qjanno " \